dwyl/phoenix-ecto-encryption-example/README.md

 The `decrypt` function _reverses_ the work done by `ecrypt`;
-it accepts a "blob" of `ciphertext` (_which as you may recall_), has the IV prepended to it, and returns the original `plaintext`.
+it accepts a "blob" of `ciphertext` (_which as you may recall_), has the IV and cypher tag prepended to it, and returns the original `plaintext`.

+In the `lib/encryption/aes.ex` file, copy-paste (_or hand-write_)
+the following code:

 ```elixir
 def decrypt(ciphertext) do